packease/packease-utils-frontend/README.md

 ## Catalogs & Tutorials

-The project have integrated YarnPkg, Bower, Gulp, RequireJS techniques.
+The project integrates YarnPkg, Bower, Gulp, RequireJS techniques.
 You need to learn about these framework before you use.

 * Bower: [https://bower.io/](https://bower.io/)